Swap out your go-to restaurants for these alternatives with room on the patio along Queen Street West.

 Alternative Patio #2: Rex Jazz and Blues for music lovers

-Our long time live music venue, Rivoli Bar, has taken a hiatus but luckily for us, Rex Jazz and Blues bar has a patio where we can enjoy a few brews and nibbles.
+Our long time live music venue, Rivoli Bar, re-opened but live music is only during ticketed events.
+Luckily for us, Rex Jazz and Blues bar has a patio where we can enjoy a few brews and nibbles.
 Keep an eye out for their live music programming.
 As Toronto’s longest running jazz club, they host bands on their patio on occasional weekend evenings.
 Just like Drake and Adele are known celebrities to have performed at the Rivoli, Harry Connick Jr. and Pete McCann are some of the many musicians who have played at The Rex!

 Alternative Patio #3: Squirly’s for a dive bar fix